nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 **Exception**: Submissions with the non-archival option are excepted from these requirements.

-### ACL Rolling Review
+### ACL Rolling Review Submissions

-Starting from this year, our workshop also welcomes submissions from [ACL Rolling Review (ARR)](https://aclrollingreview.org/).
-Authors of any papers that are submitted to ARR and have their reviews ready may submit their papers and reviews for consideration for the workshop up to one week before our notification date.
+Our workshop also welcomes submissions from [ACL Rolling Review (ARR)](https://aclrollingreview.org/).
+Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until **15 October 2022**.
+This should include submissions to ARR for the 1 September deadline.

 ### Double-Blind reviewing